coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 1. Go to the Project Panel on the bottom left.
 2. Click and drag a video file from the Project Panel to the Timeline workspace.

+# Step 6: Edit

+### In this step there won't be a step-by-step process, but instead a guide on how to explore and edit in the timeline.

+Go ahead and drag the rest of the footage into your timeline.
+For this step we will mess around with the footage to understand how the timeline works.

+You will notice that each file will connect to eachother like lego bricks.
+They can even stack!
+Footage can be moved in the timeline by clicking and draging the file around the tracks.

+On the top of the timeline workspace will be a ruler with timestamps.
+Clicking in here will change to a different point in your timeline.
+You can also click and drag.

+## Important Commands:

+C + CMD/CTRL = copy
+V + CMD/CTRL = paste
+X + CMD/CTRL = delete

+Z + CMD/CTRL = undo
+Z + CMD/CTRL + Shift = redo

+A + CMD/CTRL = Select All

+S + CMD/CTRL = save
+I + CMD/CTRL = import

+Space = Pause/Play

+X = Select
+K + CMD/CTRL = split

+### Spend some time playing with these commands to see how you can manipulate/change/edit the footage you dropped in the timeline.

+## Mouse Actions:

+* Drag & Drop
+* Drag & Stack
+* Cut (Right-click)
+* Copy (Right-click)
+* Adjust Speed (Right-click)

+Looking at each file in the timeline, you will see that each one has two side walls.
+A left and right vertical wall.
+A head and foot.
+A start and end.

+If you hover your mouse over the wall of the file a bracket will take the place of your mouse icon.
+Clicking and dragging left or right can cut(adjust) the footage to a shorter length.
+If you cut too much you can alway extend the footage back or use the UNDO command.

+## GOAL: Edit a reel of the footage using commands and your mouse.
+There doesn't need to be a specific length, added effects, or meaning to this reel.
+Just play around then when you are ready we will go to the final step which is exporting!